glasnt/talks/2017_07_DDDSydney/slides.md

 ---
 > If you need to make fun of a language, do it with your own language, inside your own community. <!-- .slide: class="center" -->
 ---
-> JavaScript is really good at this, because they’re trying to help people write better code within JavaScript. <!-- .slide: class="center" -->
+> JavaScript is really good at this, because they're trying to help people write better code within JavaScript. <!-- .slide: class="center" -->
 ---
-> Find some amazing project to celebrate in a language you’re contemptuous of. <!-- .slide: class="center" -->
+> Find some amazing project to celebrate in a language you're contemptuous of. <!-- .slide: class="center" -->
 ---

 > Go to meetups of what you despise. <!-- .slide: class="center" -->

-> Say you don’t know anything, and see how welcoming they are to new people. <!-- .slide: class="center" -->
+> Say you don't know anything, and see how welcoming they are to new people. <!-- .slide: class="center" -->

-> See what they say, what they do, and ask if you’d be as welcoming to them when they come to your meetups. <!-- .slide: class="center" -->
+> See what they say, what they do, and ask if you'd be as welcoming to them when they come to your meetups. <!-- .slide: class="center" -->
 ---
 > Work to change your community. <!-- .slide: class="center" -->